 Anyone whose worked with George Papasotiriou and George Tsalas knows that they are GREAT role models for future IB Diploma generations.
 One of the things I love about George Tsalas and George Papasotiriou is how they never let their ambitious academic goals (both achieved over 40 IB Diploma points) get in the way of treating the people who were rooting for them and supporting them, with the utmost respect and appreciation.
 They weren’t just ‘takers’, focused on ‘taking’ all the knowledge and time they could from their teachers or community without any regard for the needs of the people they were working with; they were also incredibly kind, compassionate, considerate and more than happy to “give back”, or pass on, any knowledge they had gained with peers and their community.
-Their experience as IB Diploma students shows that it CAN be possible to demonstrate empathy and considerations of the human needs of their peers and the professionals with whom they are working, while still getting over 40 IB points.
+Their experience as IB Diploma students shows that (though rare) it CAN be possible to demonstrate empathy and considerations of the human needs of their peers and the professionals with whom they are working, while still getting over 40 IB points.

-If you haven’t done so already, make sure to watch my video where I interview a Senior EU Diplomat about his concerns regarding the increasing trend, over the the last 10 years, of IB diploma graduates applying for future jobs in the EU diplomatic service who got over 40 IBDP Points.
-In his experience, a clear correlation has been noticed between how close IBDP graduates are to getting full marks in their IB, and a lack of empathy, social skills and a lack of interest in ‘giving back’ to their community.
+If you haven’t done so already, make sure to watch my video where I interview a Senior EU Diplomat about his concerns regarding the increasing trend, over the last 10 years, of IB Diploma graduates applying for future jobs in the EU diplomatic service who got over 40 IBDP Points.
+In his experience, a clear correlation has been noticed between how close IBDP graduates are to getting full marks in their IB Diploma, and a lack of empathy and social skills – a lack of interest in ‘giving back’ to their community.

 These values can easily be seen in the way “The Two Georges” live their lives, and in the way they interact with the world around them on a day-to-day basis.
-After teaching George T. and George P. for four years straight in their final years of high school (and observing as them approached new challenges with determination, teamwork – and a great sense of humor!), I can confidently say that future employers will be lucky to have them in their business/organization.
+After teaching both for 4 years straight in high school (and observing as them approached new challenges with determination, teamwork – and a great sense of humor!), I can confidently say that future employers will be lucky to have them in their business/organization.

-I hope you enjoy this video and you find it helpful for your studies, or as a resource for helping look after the pastoral needs of your schools’ IB students.
+If you’re an IB teacher, I hope you find it useful as a resource for helping look after the pastoral needs of your schools’ IB students.